Do Go On - 361 - The Hollywood Bandit

 That's good.

-Alright, thanks so much for the suggestion because it's a good story.
+All right, thanks so much for the suggestion

-And tonight we are talking about Scott Scurlock.
+and tonight we are talking about Scott Scurlock.

-Now Dave's mic's fucked again.
+Now Dave's Mike's fucked again.

 Can we fix it?

-Did you say Scott?
+Did you say Scott Scherlock?

-or son of a preacher man, some could say.
+He was the son of a minister or son of a preacher man, some could say.

 William...